 Burnout is a state of emotional exhaustion.
-A mother feels burned out when she has been out of balance for too long.
+Mommy burnout happens when a mother has been out of balance for too long.
 With so much energy draining out of her, she reaches a point where she feels she has nothing left to give.
 Yet baby continues to need mom, and mom needs to go on coping.
 Moms can become unhappy, angry, and most of all tired.
 This can often lead to questioning mom’s ability to care for baby and blaming herself for not enjoying motherhood.

-Burnout happens when mothers, father and babies get out of balance and stay out of balance for too long.
+Mommy burnout happens when mothers (and fathers) and babies get out of balance and stay out of balance for too long.
 The problem is usually not with attachment parenting itself.
 We believe that there is a law of demand and supply in attachment parenting.
 The baby may be demanding, but responding to the baby’s needs helps parents get the energy and resources they need to survive and thrive.
 Loving and connecting with your own baby can be a source of emotional healing for parents whose relationship with their own parents wasn’t a close one.
 However, a number of factors can tip the attachment balance toward burnout, such as a high-need baby, an unsupportive environment, mother’s or father’s personal challenges, outside pressures, or unrealistic expectations for parenting.

 We once gave a talk in Australia and used the term “immersion mothering” instead of attachment parenting.
 A wise grandmother in the audience later reminded us that “immersion” means getting in over your head.
 We dropped that term.